-- 6. To listen to a call recording, click the 4 icon for the call. - To preview a recording first to be sure it is the one you want to download, click Preview in the call record.
-A preview contains the first 10 seconds of the call.
+- 6. To listen to a call recording, click the from for the call. - To preview a recording first to be sure it is the one you want to download, click Preview in the call record.
+A preview contains the first 10 seconds of the call after the announcement has played (if applicable) and the call has been transferred to the PBX user.
+For recordings from Spans with no announcement, the preview starts at the beginning of the recording.